 If you have virtually no credit history, you probably don’t want to apply for the Sapphire Reserve.
 For example, if your oldest account is 3 months old, you’ll likely struggle to get approved.

 If that’s the case, I highly recommend going for a card like the Chase Freedom.
 The Freedom comes with no annual fee, some great bonus earning potential, but most of all, it’s one of the easier Chase cards to get approved for.
-There are two versions and you can find out more about them here.

 You don’t have to go with the Freedom, there are plenty of other credit cards designed for people with “fair” credit that you can consider.
 The benefit to going with the Freedom though is that you’re able to establish your relationship with Chase which will help you get approved for a Sapphire card later on.